oracle/weblogic-kubernetes-operator/documentation/staging/content/faq/security-validation.md

 WebLogic Server has a new, important feature to ensure and help you secure your WLS domains when running in production.
 With the July 2021 PSU applied, WebLogic Server regularly validates your domain configuration settings against a set of security configuration guidelines to determine whether the domain meets key security guidelines recommended by Oracle.
 For more information and additional details, see [MOS Doc 2788605.1](https://support.oracle.com/rs?type=doc&id=2788605.1) "WebLogic Server Security Warnings Displayed Through the Admin Console" and [Review Potential Security Issues](https://docs.oracle.com/en/middleware/fusion-middleware/weblogic-server/12.2.1.4/lockd/secure.html#GUID-4148D1BE-2D54-4DA5-8E94-A35D48DCEF1D) in _Securing a Production Environment for Oracle WebLogic Server_.

 Warnings may be at the level of the JDK, or that SSL is not enabled.
-They may recommend that you take an external action like setting the right permissions in the `DOMAIN_HOME` file system.
 Some warnings may recommend updating your WebLogic configuration.
 You can make the recommended configuration changes using an approach that depends on your [domain home source type]({{< relref "/userguide/managing-domains/choosing-a-model/_index.md" >}}):

 - For Domain in PV, use the WebLogic Scripting Tool (WLST), WebLogic Server Administration Console, WebLogic Deploy Tooling (WDT), or [configuration overrides]({{< relref "/userguide/managing-domains/configoverrides/_index.md" >}}).